simllll/ShellyElevateService/README.md

 ## Why?

+The built-in WebView of the Shelly Wall Display is **slow and buggy**.
+It kept crashing every few hours (sometimes days, mostly hours), and was laggy and unresponsive.
+With the **native Home Assistant Companion app**, all these problems disappeared - it's fast, stable, and just works.

-The Shelly Wall Display XL has great hardware (temperature/humidity sensors, light sensor, proximity sensor, 4 hardware buttons, relays) but no native way to expose these to Home Assistant when using the official HA app.
-ShellyElevate runs as a background service and:
+However, switching to a third-party app means you lose access to the great hardware features: temperature/humidity sensors, light sensor, proximity sensor, 4 hardware buttons, and relays.
+There's no native way to expose these to Home Assistant when using the official HA app (or any other dashboard app like Fully Kiosk, WallPanel, etc.).

+**That's why this background service exists** - it lets you use whatever app you like for your dashboard while still having full access to all hardware features.
+ShellyElevate runs silently in the background and:

 - Publishes all sensors and button events to Home Assistant via **MQTT**
 - Provides **screen dimming** with idle timeout (acts as a screensaver)